-Milkbar Tomasza was on my list after reading good review and also the location.
-It is located inside Old Town, so you can just stop by if you are around there.
+Milkbar Tomasza was on my list after reading a helpful review and the location.
+It is located in Old Town, so you can stop by if you are around there.

 Design and atmosphere

 Milkbar Tomasza has a modern design, with a compact size of a small restaurant.
-I feel that it’s newer and more modern compared to Prasowy Milk bar in Warsaw.
+I feel that it’s newer and more modern compared to the Prasowy Milk bar in Warsaw.

-Milkbar Tomasza has English menu, and the staffs can speak English fluently, so there will be no problem in choosing and ordering the food.
+Milkbar Tomasza has an English menu, and the staff can speak English fluently, so there will be no problem choosing and ordering the food.

-Different from Prasowy, in Milkbar Tomasza you will be served at the table after ordering food.
+Different from Prasowy, in Milkbar Tomasza, you will be served at the table after ordering food.

 Modern style restaurant, good location, affordable and delicious food, Milkbar Tomasza is a perfect choice to get a good meal in Kraków.

 Address: Świętego Tomasza 24, 33-332 Kraków, Poland.

-Open time: 8am – 8pm daily except Monday
+Open time: 8 am – 8 pm daily except Monday